ResidualPlanner+: a scalable matrix mechanism for marginals and beyond: Abstract

 \section{Abstract}

-Noisy marginals are a common form of confidentiality-protecting data release and are useful for many downstream tasks such as contingency table analysis, construction of Bayesian networks, and even synthetic data generation.
-Privacy mechanisms that provide unbiased noisy answers to linear queries (such as marginals) are known as matrix mechanisms.
+Noisy marginals are a common form of confidentiality protecting data release and are useful for many downstream tasks such as contingency table analysis, construction of Bayesian networks, and even synthetic data generation.
+Matrix mechanisms, an important class of privacy mechanisms that provide unbiased noisy answers to linear queries, are often used to answer marginal queries.

-We propose ResidualPlanner, a matrix mechanism for marginals with Gaussian noise that is both optimal and scalable.
+We propose ResidualPlanner and \newrp, two highly scalable matrix mechanisms.
+ResidualPlanner is both optimal (among matrix mechanisms that use Gaussian noise) and scalable for answering marginal queries, while \newrp provides support for more general workloads, such as combinations of marginals and range queries or prefix-sum queries.
 ResidualPlanner can optimize for many loss functions that can be written as a convex function of marginal variances (prior work was restricted to just one predefined objective function).
 ResidualPlanner can optimize the accuracy of marginals in large scale settings in seconds, even when the previous state of the art (HDMM) runs out of memory.
 It even runs on datasets with 100 attributes in a couple of minutes.
-Furthermore ResidualPlanner can efficiently compute variance/covariance values for each marginal (prior methods quickly run out of memory, even for relatively small datasets).
+Furthermore, ResidualPlanner can efficiently compute variance/covariance values for each marginal (prior methods quickly run out of memory, even for relatively small datasets).

+\newrp provides support for more complex workloads that combine marginal and range/prefix-sum queries (e.g., a marginal on race, a range query on age, and a combined race/age tabulation that answers age range queries for each race).
+It even supports custom user-defined workloads on different attributes.
+With this added flexibility, \newrp is not necessarily optimal, however it is still extremely scalable and outperforms the prior state-of-the-art (HDMM) on prefix-sum queries both in terms of accuracy and speed.